 Identifying chemicals used in mixtures.
 Facilities should carefully review the most recent MSDS or supplier notification for every mixture brought onsite to identify all section 313 chemicals used during a reporting year.
 Although some mixtures may not have MSDSs, the best readily available information should be used to determine the presence of EPCRA section 313 chemicals in ores and alloys.
+This error type is not detected nor listed on an eFDP report.

 Mixture names in Section 2.1.
-Mixture names are to be entered here only if the supplier is claiming the identity of the EPCRA section 313 chemical a trade secret and that is the sole identification.
-Mixture names that include the name or CAS number of one or more EPCRA section 313 chemicals are not valid uses of the mixture name field.
+Mixture names are to be entered here only if the supplier is claiming the identity of the EPCRA Section 313 chemical a trade secret and that is the sole identification.
+Mixture names that include the name or CAS number of one or more EPCRA Section 313 chemicals are not valid uses of the mixture name field.
+This error type is not detected nor listed on an eFDP report.